doctrine/DoctrineORMModule/README.md

 You can also inject the `EntityManager` directly in your controllers/services by using a controller factory.
 Please refer to the official ServiceManager documentation for more information.

-Example implementation using `Boostrap` event that add into you module class:
+Example implementation using `Boostrap` event that you can add into you module class:
 ```php
 <?php